ai-armageddon/Tg-Group-Bot-Poster/README-FORWARDING.md

 ## How It Works

 1. The script checks for new messages sent to your bot
-2. If a message is from an authorized user, it forwards the message to your group/topic
+2. If a message is from an authorized user, it processes the message:
+   - Checks for Twitter/X links and converts them to fxtwitter.com
+   - This improves how links appear when shared in Telegram
+3. The processed message is forwarded to your group/topic
-3. The script handles conflicts with other instances gracefully
+4. The script handles conflicts with other instances gracefully
-4. The last processed update ID is saved to avoid processing the same message twice
+5. The last processed update ID is saved to avoid processing the same message twice

 ## Troubleshooting